-The Matterhorn is a technical alpine rock and snow/ice climb.
+The Matterhorn is a technical alpine rock, snow, and ice climb.
 This climb requires climbers to have previous experience rock climbing (5.7 grade) in boots and being comfortable climbing on steep firm snow and ice.
-Along with the technical level, summit day on the Matterhorn is an extremely physical day requiring climbers to be in excellent physical condition.
-Prior climbs like, Rainier, Denali, and the Ecuador Volcanoes are good experience for the snow and ice portions.
-Climbers will also need to have Alpine Rock experience to be accepted to this program.
+Along with the technical level, summit day on the Matterhorn is extremely physical, requiring climbers to be in excellent physical condition.
+Prior climbs like Rainier, Denali, and the Ecuador Volcanoes are good experience for the snow and ice portions.
+Climbers will also need to have alpine rock experience to be accepted to this program.
 We offer a Matterhorn Prep Rock Course.

 Lodged in the Pennine Alps along the Swiss-Italian border, the Matterhorn’s history dates back to the Whymper team ascent in 1865.
-The climbing accomplishments continue into modern day with such achievements as Swiss Guides Arnold and Graven completing two complete traverses, covering all four ridges in 19½ hours.
-In 1995, B. Brunod set the record for the fastest ascent reaching the summit in 2 hours, 12 minutes and 29 seconds from the village of Cervinia.
-Other notable ascents include the first woman, Lucy Walker (British) in 1871, first ascent of the North Face in by F. and T. Schmid in 1931 and W. Bonatti’s a solo winter ascent on a new direct route of the North Face in 1965.
+The climbing accomplishments continue into modern day with such achievements as Swiss guides Arnold and Graven’s completion of two complete traverses, covering all four ridges in 19.5 hours.
+In 1995, B. Brunod set the record for the fastest ascent, reaching the summit in two hours, 12 minutes, and 29 seconds from the village of Cervinia.
+Other notable ascents include the first woman, Lucy Walker (British) in 1871, the first ascent of the north face by F. and T. Schmid in 1931, and W. Bonatti’s solo winter ascent on a new direct route of the north face in 1965.